vtexdocs/dev-portal-content/docs/vtex-io/Perks/troubleshooting/development.md

 1. Log in to your store's VTEX account.
 2. Run `vtex ls` to list the apps installed on your account.
-3. Check if the major of the `store theme` app installed is different from the one you are developing.
+3. Check if the major of the `Store Theme` app installed is different from the one you are developing.

-> ℹ️ To see your changes in action, the version of the theme project you're working must be in the same major as the one from the `store theme` app installed on your account.
+> ℹ️ To see your changes in action, the version of the theme project you're working must be in the same major as the one from the `Store Theme` app installed on your account.

-4. Check if there is another `store theme` app installed on your VTEX account.
+4. Check if there is another `Store Theme` app installed on your VTEX account.
 If positive, uninstall it.

 </details>